remotion-dev/remotion/packages/docs/docs/parametrized-rendering.md

 ## Define default props

-When registering the component as a composition, you can define default props:
+When registering a component that takes props as a composition, you must define default props:

 ```tsx twoslash {14-17} title="src/Root.tsx"
 // organize-imports-ignore